przemodeveloper/roll-the-dice/README.md

 Roll the dice

 ## Description
-When game starts, computer gets a random dice number http://roll.diceapi.com/.
+When game starts, computer gets a random dice number from http://roll.diceapi.com/.
 Player has to choose whether the dice number displayed on a screen is higher or lower.
 If he/she chooses an option that matches a number drawn by the computer, player gets 0.1 point.

 - Dice is represented by html/css code
 - There are 30 rounds